 El Tapeo is billed as a wine bar, and as such, they have an extensive list of mostly Mexican wines.
 I know next to nothing about wineries in the Baja region, but luckily for our group, sommelier in training and wine blogger Erika Beach was with us.
 Now she is a woman who knows a thing or two about wine, especially wine from this region.
 She selected a fabulous bottle of wine from the menu that paired excellently with the charcuterie board and paella courses.

 Check out this paella!
-Clams, lobster, shrimp, sausage…it had it all and was incredible.
+Clams, lobster, shrimp, sausage… it was incredible.
 I’m still thinking about this dish.

 Did you Know….?